lorenzogavanna/Musescore-Batch-Convert-4.0/README.md

 Batch Convert 4 – MuseScore Plugin

-Batch Convert 4 is a MuseScore plugin for Windows only that scans a specified folder and automatically exports all .mscz files into one or more selected formats.
+Batch Convert 4 is a MuseScore 4.x plugin that scans a specified folder and automatically exports all .mscz files into selected format.

 🛠️ Features
 ⚠️ Note: This plugin is currently compatible with Windows only.